pascallaliberte/customcharts.dev/src/index.md

 ### Or, something smaller
 {: .mt-8.font-black.uppercase }

 **If you'd just like quick help on a chart you're building**, I'm sometimes available on short-notice for a two-day async consultation where we exchange screenshare videos to get you unblocked.
-Check out [stimulus.pascal.works](https://stimulus.pascal.works) for availability.
-Just introduce yourself as coming from customcharts.dev.
+[Send me a video of what you need help with](https://zipmessage.com/pascallaliberte) and I'll let you know if I'm available for a 2-day back-and-forth video consult for USD $625.
+Usually in the next day or two.

 ## See me build charts in public
 {: .text-1xl.md:text-2xl.font-black.text-sequoia-800.mt-8.mb-4.uppercase }